CITY DEPARTMENTS : MUNICIPAL COURT : FREQUENTLY ASKED QUESTIONS

 Can I get an extension to pay my fines?

 Yes, but you must put your request in writing.
-Explain in a letter why you need the extension, how much time you need, and if you want to be put on a payment plan, how much you can afford to pay per week or month.
-This request must be made prior to your fine due date.
+You may submit your request through mail, through email: , by fax: 262-653-4222, or by stopping in our office to fill out a form.
+No verbal requests will be accepted.
+Explain in your request why you need the extension, how much time you need, and if you want to be put on a payment plan.
+If you are requesting a monthly payment plan please explain how much you can afford to pay per month, and submit a current mailing address.
+The Judge’s response will come through the mail.
+This request must be made prior to the due date of your fine.

 I'm afraid I'm going to lose my license on points.
 What can I do?

-Make your Court appearance and inform the Judge of your license status.
-He may grant you the opportunity to complete Point Reduction School at GTI.
+Your best option is to make your Court appearance and inform the Judge of your license status.
+He may grant you the opportunity to complete Point Reduction School at Gateway Technical College.
 Upon completion, you will receive three points back on your license.

 How long will this traffic charge remain on my record?

 The points will remain on your record for one year from the date of the violation.
-The actual charge will remain on your record for five years, unless the charge is Operating While Intoxicated.
-That will remain on your record for 10 years or more.
+The actual charge will remain on your record for five years, unless the charge is Operating While Intoxicated (OWI).
+A conviction for an OWI or related offense will remain on your record permanently.